jmespath/jmespath.py/docs/proposals/functions.rst

 ::

-    Number|null avg(Array $arr)
+    number avg(array $arr)

-Returns the average of the elements in the provided Array.
+Returns the average of the elements in the provided array.

-Elements in the Array that are not Numbers are excluded from the averaged result.
-If no elements are Numbers, then this function MUST return ``null``.
+Elements in the array that are not numbers are excluded from the averaged result.
+If no elements are numbers, then this function MUST return ``null``.

-If the provided argument, ``$arr``, is not an Array, this function MUST return ``null``.
+If the provided argument, ``$arr``, is not an array, this function MUST return ``null``.

 .. list-table:: Examples